Dublin City Centre - 29th September

 With more than 24 different Acts dealing with employment law, there are a wide range of issues which employers simply have to be aware of when recruiting staff.
 This course has been specifically designed to deal with all aspects of recruiting staff, preparing a written contract of employment, or a written statement of employment (as required by law) and compiling a staff handbook to ensure that employers comply with their legal requirements and minimise their exposure to possible litigation.
 Many employees don’t have a written contract of employment, or a written statement of terms of employment, and even where a staff handbook exists; it may be seriously out of date, or simply inadequate.

 This course will give you guidance on how to prepare these important documents and what they should contain.
-The course will also explain why every employer should have a robust staff handbook and will guide you in the preparation of a staff handbook.
+The course will also explain why every employer should have a robust employee handbook and will guide you in the preparation of a employee handbook.

 The following topics will be covered on the day: